hdahlheim/hakuna-go/README.md

 ```

 If you don't want to use environment variables you can use the `.hakuna.yaml` config file.
-The CLI searches for the config file in two places, the first in the current directory and
+The CLI searches for the config file in two places, first in the current directory and
 after that in the user home directory.

 Example using the config file: